LtDeno/algo2_tp2/README.md

-Universidad de Buenos Aires, Algorythms and Data Structures.
+Universidad de Buenos Aires, Algorithms and Data Structures.
 Graded asignment with 2.0 out of 2.0.